Southampton-RSG-Training/industry-skills-agile-training/episodes/27-anatomy-of-an-agile-sprint.md

 ::: challenge

-## Group Challenge: Sprint Planning for Coffee Beans Analysis
+## Group Exercise: Sprint Planning for Coffee Beans Analysis

 Conduct the Sprint Planning Meeting for Sprint 1 of the Coffee Beans Analysis Project.